foss4g-europe/2025-foss4g-europe.github.io/content/call-for-proposals/general-program.md

 the European Union Location Framework ( EULF) Blueprint?

 #### FOSS4G “Made in Europe”
-A special track to investigate and introduce the many Free and Open Source software tools, data capture and collection and sharing projects carried out at the European Commission, European institutions or funded by them.
+A special track co-organized with the European Commission to investigate and introduce the many Free and Open Source software tools, data capture and collection and sharing projects carried out at the European Commission, European institutions or funded by them.

 #### Open community